Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?

-We cross matched the years that SDSS, GALEX, and 2MASS were observed with the time of maximum light of our supernovae and examined the respective galaxy images if there was an overlap in time.
-We only looked for SN~Ia flux contamination from the SNeIa used in the Hubble residual analysis.
+We cross matched the years that SDSS, PS1, DECaLS, GALEX, and 2MASS were active with the time of maximum light of our supernovae and examined the respective galaxy images if there was an overlap in time.
+The only contamination (PS1-13dkh in PS1) we discovered was already accounted for in this section.

-SDSS observed from 1999--2009, but no SDSS observations occurred while the respective SN~Ia was active.
-The closest possible supernova was SN~2008gl.
-SN~2008gl was discovered on UT 2008-10-20~\citep{Pignata08} and SDSS observed its host galaxy UGC 881 on UT 2008-10-03. \citet{Friedman15} reports a \tbmax\ at UT 2008-10-29, so the SDSS observation was taken a few days before the SN Ia exploded.
-We examined the galaxy in all $ugriz$ filters and found no obvious point source to indicate additional flux at the SN~Ia location.